KRR-Oxford/DeepOnto/README.md

 - **BERTSubs** [3] is a system for ontology subsumption prediction.
 We have transformed its original [experimental code](https://gitlab.com/chen00217/bert_subsumption) into this project.
 See [Subsumption Inference with BERTSubs](https://krr-oxford.github.io/DeepOnto/bertsubs/).

-- **OntoLAMA** [4] is a set of language model probing datasets for ontology subsumption inference.
+- **OntoLAMA** [4] is an evaluation of language model probing datasets for ontology subsumption inference.
 See [OntoLAMA: Dataset Overview & Usage Guide](https://krr-oxford.github.io/DeepOnto/ontolama) for the use of the datasets and the prompt-based probing approach.

 ## License